muntaqamahmood/UTSCHub/doc/sprint0/done.md

 - At Sprint Review meetings, only the Product Owner has the power to officially 'accept' the completion of User Stories.

-- Done signifies that the features being implemented for a specific user story have been developed, tested, and meet the group's requirements.
+- Done signifies that the features being implemented for a specific user story have been developed, tested, and met the group's requirements.